partykit/partykit/apps/docs/src/content/docs/reference/partykitserver-legacy-api.md

 #### **_onConnect_**

 This function `onConnect` will be called whenever a new client (usually a browser, but it can be any device that can make WebSocket connections) connects to your project.
-The `connection` argument is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) object that you can use to send and recieve messages to/from the client (with a couple of additional properties).
+The `connection` argument is a [WebSocket](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) object that you can use to send and receive messages to/from the client (with a couple of additional properties).

 #### **_onRequest_**